-County buildings and their contents are covered by property and casualty insurance with a \$25,000 deductible.
-The County at June 30, 2003, had unreserved fund balance in its Property and Liability Insurance Fund totaling \$2,128,497.
+County buildings and their contents are covered by property and casualty insurance with a \$50,000 deductible.
+The County at June 30, 2005, had unreserved fund balance in its Property and Liability Insurance Fund totaling \$2,015,172.
+Levels of property insurance have not changed materially from the prior year.
+The County has included in its property insurance policy \$250,000 of fine arts insurance.
+This level of insurance is probably insufficient to cover a major loss of artifacts and art held at the Yellowstone County Museum.
+The County is considering obtaining additional fine arts insurance or transferring the collection to a museum foundation that would administer the collection.

-Levels of insurance have not changed materially from the prior year and settlements have not exceeded insurance coverage limits during the current or each of the two previous years.
+Liability settlements have not exceeded insurance coverage limits during the current or each of the two previous years.